 Late PAYE payments

 The deducted PAYE is expected to be remitted to the tax authority by a certain date.
-In case the employer fails to remit the PAYE on time but remits it late, this may also trigger PAYE tax audit.
+In case the employer fails to remit the PAYE on time but remits it late, this may also trigger a PAYE tax audit.

 One of the reasons for late remittance of PAYE is the employer not having money to make the payments.